 CITAN Hostel is a 7-story hostel located in the Nihonbashi area of Tokyo.
 The hostel retains its original coffee shop, Berth Coffee, on the first floor, with a bar and restaurant on the basement floor.
 CITAN is a great hostel for digital nomads and those on a working holiday in Japan because of its fast, free Wi-Fi and superb cafe.

 The staff at CITAN are amazing, and the rooms and washrooms are extremely clean.
-The hostel is not in the most convenient neighborhood nor as close to the nightlife scene and other accommodations in Shinjuku, but it is close access to multiple public transport lines.
-This is a great benefit as metros run until 12.30 am.
+The hostel is not in the most convenient neighbourhood nor as close to the nightlife scene and other accommodations in Shinjuku.
+No drama though, major train stations are close by and the metros run until 12.30 am.

 Why you’ll love this hostel: